Doublevil/scbspeedrun/README.md

 ## Credits

-This guide was made by Doublevil, and uses strats developed and shared by members of the community from all around the world, including Sany, Ayden., Boney, Lopraito and Doublevil.
+This guide was made by Doublevil, and uses strats developed and shared by members of the community from all around the world, including Sany, Ayden., Boney, Lopraito, madorama and Doublevil.
 This is a group effort, and sharing and improving on each other's strats is what makes speedrunning so cool.
 Thank you all.

 And thank you Sørb for making such a great game.